1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Tanjore was annexed in 1799.

-24. Wellesley annexed the kingdom of Surat in:
+24. Wellesley annexed the kingdom of Surat in___________.

 A) 1799